Man Booker Prize

 Select a year:

-bindings are presented to the authors on the night of the Man Booker
+bindings are presented to the authors on the night of the Booker award ceremony.

 by Hanya Yanagihara